z88dk/z88dk/libsrc/_DEVELOPMENT/math/float/math32/readme.md

 Following this magic number seeding and traditional Newtwon-Raphson iterations, using the `_fssqr` function as appropriate, an accurate inverse square root is produced.
 The square root `_fssqrt` is then obtained by multiplying the number by its inverse square root.

 Two N-R iterations produce 5 or 6 decimal digits of accuracy.
-Greater accuracy can be easily obtained by increasing the Newton-Raphson iteration cycles to 3 (or more) at the expense of speed.
+Greater accuracy has been obtained by increasing the Newton-Raphson iterations to 3 cycles at the expense of speed.
 Also, as in the original Quake game, 1 N-R iteration produces a good enough answer for most applications, and is substantially faster.

 #### _fspoly